The MG3 is a simple supermini with an attractively low starting price

 The fact that six airbags, stability control, hill hold assist and tyre pressure monitoring come as standard does little to offset worries about the MG3’s crash safety failings, and it seems that there’s more to the apparently poor build quality and cheap-feeling materials inside the car than meets the eye.
 For example, the MG3 scored 20 fewer points in the adult crash protection test than the Skoda Citigo, which is a much smaller car.

-MG is trying to attract buyers with a seven-year/80,000-mile warranty.
-That’s matched by Kia in terms of time, but the Korean maker has a 100,000-mile limit.
-Either way, the MG3 has a far longer warranty period than cars like the Hyundai i10 and Hyundai i20 with five-year/unlimited-mileage cover - or most European models, which have three years of warranty.
+MG is trying to attract buyers with a seven-year/80,000-mile warranty, which is nearly a match for Kia’s coverage for new cars, although the Korean car maker has a 100,000-mile limit.
+Either way, the MG3 has a far longer warranty period than cars like the Hyundai i10 with five-year/unlimited-mileage cover, or most European models, which come with a simple three-year warranty.
 MG also only offers 12 months' breakdown cover.

 MG offers service plans that allow customers to spread the cost of their servicing by paying a monthly direct debit.
 If you wish, you can also pay for a service plan upfront in full.